matthewkling/seeds-of-change/assets/instructions.md

 -   ***Predictive planting***: The inverse of predictive provenancing, the goal of predictive planting is to choose where to plant seeds that have been collected from a particular site.
 Setting the focal location to the known collection site, the focal activity to "seed collection," and the display variable to "environmental difference" will visualize how similar the future environments of sites across a species range are to the historic environment of the collection site.
 Sites with more similar environments are hypothesized to be more suitable as planting locations.

 -   ***Assisted gene flow and assisted migration***: These controversial managed relocation practices involve helping species overcome dispersal limitation in the face of climate change-driven fitness declines, by moving plant material to more suitable sites within or beyond their current ranges, respectively.
 They involve similar data considerations to the above two practices, but with a broader species-level conservation focus.
-This tool can help inform these activities by matching seed collection and planting sites within a species range, and by using the scatter plot to understand predicted climate change at a given focal site in the context of climate variation across the species entire California range, which could be an indication of the species-level climatic niche.
+The Seeds of Change tool can help inform these activities by matching seed collection and planting sites within a species range, and by using the scatter plot to understand predicted climate change at a given focal site in the context of climate variation across the species entire California range, which could be an indication of the species-level climatic niche.
 Assisting gene flow involves managing both inbound dispersal of beneficial alleles into a given population that needs rescuing, and outbound dispersal of unique alleles that need rescuing; these cases are addressed by the "seed collection" and "planting" modes in the tool, respectively.
 Assisting migration involves outbound relocation of a species to sites outside its current range; while controversial due to the potential ecological risks it carries, it can be explored by deselecting the "limit results to species range" option when the activity is set to "seed collection."

 -   ***Climate vulnerability analysis***: The app can be used in multiple ways go get insight into which parts of a species range may be more vulnerable to future climate change.
 It can display maps of climate change exposure, i.e. the amount of climate change at each site across the reagion, for individual climate variables.
 It also includes a species-specific "multivariate climate change" metric that combines the amount of projected change in all five climate variables in each grid cell, normalized by the species' realized niche breadth in California.
 For individual focal sites, the default "environmental difference" output variable provides insight into vulnerability when activity is set to "planting"; sites with higher vulnerability will have fewer and/or more distant areas with low environmental difference values.
 Finally, the scatter plot also illustrates climate change at the focal site (arrows) relative to climate variation across the species range (points), which can be used to visualize whether a given site is projected to remain within the species' realized climatic niche as climate changes or is expected to unlike any conditions the species inhabits in California.